How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 Think of the difference between asking a builder, “Can you build me a house?” versus handing them a complete set of architectural blueprints.

-• A super-prompt provides the rules, constraints, literary theory, and step-by-step process to generate that result.
+- A super-prompt provides the rules, constraints, theory, and step-by-step process to generate that result.

 When you use a super-prompt, you aren’t just asking the AI to “be creative.”
-You are embedding deep domain knowledge directly into its working memory, effectively turning a generalist AI into a specific expert—like a researcher or a copy editor—for the duration of your conversation.
+You are embedding rich context directly into its working memory, effectively turning a generalist AI into a specific expert—like a researcher or a copy editor—for the duration of your conversation.

 Why Writers Should Use Them